What Are the Best Golf Cart Battery Brands for 2025

 How often should I replace golf cart batteries?

-Lead-acid: 4–6 years; lithium-ion: 8–15 years.
-Replace when capacity drops below 70% or voltage sags exceed 20% under load.
+Lead-acid batteries last 4–6 years, while lithium-ion batteries last 8–15 years.
+Replace when capacity drops below 70% or voltage drops more than 20% under load.

 Are solar-compatible batteries worth the investment?